-Note: Online services require a mental health pre-screening questionnaire to determine if you qualify for an ESA (similar to what a mental health professional would ask in a visit before issuing a letter).
+Online services require a free mental health pre-screening questionnaire online to determine if you qualify for an ESA (similar to what a mental health professional would ask during a visit before issuing a letter).
 If you meet the requirements, you will receive an electronic and/or paper letter from a mental health professional.

 Emotional Support Dog Vest

 It isn’t a requirement that you have your dog marked as an ESA, but it may prevent some questions about why you have an animal in a place that does not normally allow dogs.
 Identifying your dog as an ESA can also help prevent people from petting your dog without asking you first.

 The vest we’ve linked to above is available in multiple sizes.
 It’s high quality and has a one-year guarantee.
 The harness has “Emotional Support” clearly marked to prevent any confusion.
 I’ve never used a vest for my ESA before, but I have seen them on dogs and found it helpful to respect the dog and their owner’s space.